Chances are that if you’re on an Iceland family holiday then you’re going to be visiting Reykjavik with kids.

 This is easy: you want to go to the Laundromat Cafe.
 It’s central and easy to find; just cross the road at the foot of Laugavegur Street, walk down the street opposite and you’ll see it on the right.

 Upstairs looks just like a normal restaurant but downstairs is a brilliant kids’ room, making the Laundromat Cafe perfect for families with small children.
 A large play area is stuffed with a huge variety of toys and kids can climb into padded cubby-holes to read an assortment of books.
+There are some tables down here too so parents can eat while supervising the kids.

 It also really is a laundromat!
 It’s apparently the only self-service laundromat in Iceland, so you might want to bring along a bundle of clothes to wash too.